 People are part of the natural world.
 We depend on ecosystems for our survival and we continuously impact the ecosystems in which we live from the local to global scale.
 Resilience is a property of these linked social-ecological systems (SES).
 When resilience is enhanced, a system is more likely to tolerate disturbance events without collapsing into a qualitatively different state that is controlled by a different set of processes.
 Furthermore, resilience in social-ecological systems has the added capacity of humans to anticipate change and influence future pathways.

 Reduced resilience increases the vulnerability of a system to smaller disturbances that it could previously cope with.
-Even in the absence of disturbance, gradually changing conditions, e.g., nutrient loading, climate, habitat fragmentation, etc., can surpass threshold levels, triggering an abrupt system response.When resilience is lost or significantly decreased, a system is at high risk of shifting into a qualitatively different state.
-The new state of the system may be undesirable, as in the case of productive freshwater lakes that become eutrophic, turbid, and depleted of their biodiversity.
-Restoring a system to it's previous state can be complex, expensive, and sometimes even impossible.
-Research suggests that to restore some systems to their previous state requires a return to environmental conditions well before the point of collapse.
+Even in the absence of disturbance, gradually changing conditions, e.g., nutrient loading, climate, habitat fragmentation, etc., can surpass threshold levels, triggering an abrupt system response.
+The new state of the system may be less desirable if ecosystem services that benefit humans are diminished, as in the case of productive freshwater lakes that become eutrophic and depleted of their biodiversity.
+Restoring a system to it's previous state can be complex, expensive, and sometimes impossible.
+Research suggests that to restore some systems to their previous state requires a return to conditions that existed well before the point of collapse (Scheffer et al. 2001).